 The lawsuit, which is similar to one filed in 2003 in British Columbia, isn't seeking compensation for people who suffered health problems due to smoking.
 Instead, the suit is based on Newfoundland's Trade Practices Act, a statute enacted in the 1970s as part of pro-consumer reforms.
 "We're saying it was a deceptive trade practice and forbidden by the act," said Crosbie.
 The suit will seek the refund of money made from the sales of 'light' and 'mild' cigarettes since their introduction in the 1970s.
-Crosbie said hundreds of millions of dollars are at stake.40
+Crosbie said hundreds of millions of dollars are at stake.47

-Seeking reimbursement for money spent on defective products is a tactic which was successful in Susan Miles, et al. v.
-Philip Morris Cos, Inc.41, a landmark American consumer fraud class action case, which was filed in 2000.
-Philip Morris et al were initially ordered to pay \$10.1 billion - \$7.1 billion in compensatory damages to the class and another \$3 billion in punitive damages to the State of Illinois - after selling defective and fraudulent products, 'light' cigarettes, which smokers purchased because they thought they were healthier than regular cigarettes.
-However, the Illinois Supreme Court decertified the Miles class action in 2005.
-The Sparkes class action has not yet been certified, but the certification hearing is scheduled to take place the week of September 17, 2007.
+Seeking reimbursement for money spent on defective products is a tactic used successfully in Susan Miles, et al. v.
+Philip Morris, Inc., 48 a landmark American consumer fraud class action case, filed in 2000.
+Philip Morris was initially ordered to pay \$10.1 billion-\$7.1 billion in compensatory damages to the class and another \$3 billion in punitive damages to the State of Illinois-after selling defective and fraudulent products i.e. 'light' cigarettes, which smokers purchased because they thought they were healthier than regular cigarettes.
+The Illinois Supreme Court decertified the class action in 2005.
+The fact it was overturned in the U.S. does not prevent courts in a different jurisdiction, such as Canada, from awarding large sums of money related to wrongs committed by companies here.